Dynamic via-points and improved spatial generalization for online trajectory planning with Dynamic Movement Primitives: Introduction

+Other movement primitives that can include via-points are the Probabilistic Movement Primitives (ProMP) \cite{ProMPs_Paraschos_2013, ProMPs_Paraschos_2018} and the Kernelized Movement Primitives (KMP) \cite{KMP_2019}.
+However, multiple demonstrations are required for training such primitives.
+Moreover, they cannot generalize well away from the demonstrations and have higher computational complexity with multiple DoFs.
+Of course, these primitives have other advantages compared to DMP and vice versa; choosing the most appropriate depends on the target application.
+In \cite{VMP_2019} the Via-point Movement Primitives (VMP) are introduced, that adopt ideas from DMP and ProMP, to achieve adaptation to via-points, and were shown to have better extrapolation capabilities compared to ProMP, being also able to be trained from a single demonstration.

+All aforementioned works are either off-line, or those that are online, consider static via-points, and do not address the case of via-points that may change dynamically.
+Dynamic changes of via-points occur if via-points are defined with respect to the position of the target or an obstacle, which is perturbed during execution.
+For instance in a human-robot collaborative packing scenario a via-point may be defined on top of the target box which may be displaced by the human to a more ergonomic position for him.
+The robot has to adjust on-line to this change.

+In this work we propose an improved online spatial generalization for DMP, that does not exhibit the shortcomings of the spatial scaling of the other DMP variants and can incorporate dynamic via-points.
+We achieve this by exploiting the novel DMP formulation presented in our previous work \cite{Antosidi_Rev_DMP} to derive an online adaptation scheme for the DMP weights, based on minimizing the distance from the learned acceleration profile under the equality constraints of via-points.
+Moreover, we show how the proposed novel generalization can also be combined with our previous work \cite{Antosidi_DMP_constr_2022} to impose kinematic inequality constraints in order to generate feasible trajectories in the presence of kinematic bounds related to the robot and the task environment (obstacles and via points).

 The rest of this paper is organized as follows: In Section \ref{sec:DMP_prelim} we provide the preliminaries for the novel DMP formulation from \cite{Antosidi_Rev_DMP}.
-Section \ref{sec:Proposed_generalization} is devoted to the proposed novel online generalization method.
-Simulations that demonstrate how the proposed method works and comparisons with the classical DMP are provided in section \ref{sec:Simulations}.
+Section \ref{sec:Proposed_generalization} is devoted to the proposed novel online generalization.
+Simulations that demonstrate how the proposed method performs in comparison with the classical and other SoA DMP variants are provided in section \ref{sec:Simulations}.
 The practical usefulness and efficacy of the proposed method is further showcased in the experimental Section \ref{sec:Experiments}.
 Finally, we draw the conclusions in Section \ref{sec:Conclusions}.
 The source code for all conducted simulations and experiments can be found at { \ULurl{github.com/Slifer64/novel_dmp_generalization.git}}.